HCDM/XRec/MTER/README.md

 | --lr | 0.1       | initial learning rate for adagrad |
 | --nprocess | 4       | number of processes for multiprocessing |

-The learned models are stored in the folder 'results'.
+The learned model parameters are stored in the folder 'results'.

 Please refer to our paper ['Explainable Recommendation via Multi-Task Learning in Opinionated Text Data'](https://dl.acm.org/citation.cfm?id=3210010) for more details.